niebert/JavascriptClassCreator/README.md

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects:
+* [SurveyJS](http://surveyjs.org/index.html) for generating a questionnaire for data collection in the webapp.
+* [Hamburger Side Menu](http://www.jqueryscript.net/menu/Basic-Hamburger-Navigation-Menu-jQuery-CSS.html) for generating a header menu that works for mobile and desktop applications.
+Can be used to design the navigation of the WebApp.
+* [MorrisJS](http://morrisjs.github.io/morris.js/) for visualisation of results for data collections performed with the WebApp.
 * Developer [Mihai Bazon](http://lisperator.net/) create UglifyJS, a great tool to handle and parse Javascript Code and minify the Javascript code (see [Source Code of UglifyJS](https://github.com/mishoo/UglifyJS2)).
 * The wrapper for UglifyJS is written [Dan Wolff](http://danwolff.se/).
 His UglifyJS-Online example is used to minify/compress the exported Javascript code of generated JS Classes (For Online Example of the [UglifyJS-Wrapper](https://skalman.github.io/UglifyJS-online/) see source code on https://github.com/Skalman/UglifyJS-online for the Online-Version of the Wrapper.
 * Developers of ACE Code Editor https://ace.c9.io (Javascript Editing uses the Editor in iFrames)